noamgolani/fileMaze/readme.md

 - `clean` - removes the maze dir

-- `start` - cleans the old maze -> generates new maze -> runs your solution.
+- `start` - cleans the old maze -> generates new maze -> builds -> runs your solution.
 Also can add the `-- -s` flag.